brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 conflicts to handle with a few leaders, imagine what will happen when writes are taking place everywhere.
 Chaos!

-Well, it turns out these database folks are not dumb, and there are some clever ways to deal with this chaos.
+Well, it turns out these database folks are quite smart, and there are some clever ways to deal with this chaos.

-The basic idea is that clients will send writes no only to one replica, but to several (or, in some cases, to all of them).
+The basic idea is that clients will send writes not only to one replica, but to several (or, in some cases, to all of them).

 <img src="/assets/images/replication/leaderless.png">